Git2008/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first GitHub repository.
 Let's get started.

-THis line was modified manually during conflitct resolution
+THis line was modified manually during conflitct resolution.

+THis new new line added.